Horní Maršov: Etymology

 Both the Czech name Maršov and the German name Marschendorf means "Marš's/Marsch's village".
-The attribute horní means 'upper'.
+The prefix horní means 'upper'.

 Geography

 Horní Maršov is located about 11 km northwest of Trutnov and 49 km north of Hradec Králové, on the border with Poland.
 It lies in the Giant Mountains.
 The highest point is at 550 m above sea level.
 Most of the municipal territory lies in the Krkonoše National Park.
 The Úpa River flows through the municipality.

 History

 The first written mention of Maršov is from 1541.
 A wooden church in Maršov was first documented in 1565.
-The division of the village into Horní Maršov and Dolní Maršov (today an integral part of Svoboda nad Úpou) first appeared in 1654.
+The division of the village into Horní Maršov and Dolní Maršov (which is today an integral part of Svoboda nad Úpou) first appeared in 1654.

-During the German occupation of Czechoslovakia in World War II, the Germans established and operated the 14805 and 14806 forced labour subcamps of the Stalag VIII-A POW camp and the E584 forced labour subcamp of the Stalag VIII-B/344 POW camp in the village.
+During the German occupation of Czechoslovakia in World War II, the Germans established and operated the E584 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.